kaz-utashiro/App-week/README.md

 By default, **week** command display the previous, current and next month surrounding today, just like **-3** option of [cal(1)](http://man.he.net/man1/cal) command.

-Number of month can be given with dash.
+Number of month can be given with dash, or **-m** option which can be mixed up with other parameters.  **-c** option specifies number of columns.

     $ week -12
+    $ week -m21c7

 Before and after months can be specified with **-B** and **-A** option, and **-C** for both.